-- 1. We will not accept subject choices on the evening of 16 February.
+- 1. We will not accept subject choices on the evening of Thursday 22nd February.
 The actual process for selection of subjects will be an online, paper-free process.
-This process will go live on Monday 27 February.
-In order for this to work, we need your most up to date mobile telephone number please make sure we have it! - 2.
+This process will go live on Monday 26 February.
+Students will complete the selection during form time on this day. - 2.
 We cannot guarantee that your child will be able to study the first-choice subjects that they select.
 Whilst we will do our very best to do this, we will also consider their prior attainment in the subjects they choose, and whether the choice of subject is most suited academically to their needs, as well as our own staffing and timetable restrictions.
 It is for this reason that we ask students to select a reserve subject choice.
 As a last resort, we will consider subject choices on a first-come first-serve basis.